Tanah Lot sea temple at sunset, a popular tourist destination in Bali, Indonesia

 With appropriate preparation, most Australians can travel to Bali safely and confidently.
 Travel health planning allows you to focus on enjoying your holiday and returning home healthy.

 The content provided is for general informational purposes only and does not constitute medical advice, nor is it a substitute for professional medical consultation.
+If you are planning travel to Bali or have concerns about vaccinations, travel illnesses, or any aspect of your health while overseas, please seek advice from a qualified healthcare professional.
 The views or recommendations expressed in this article and any linked resources do not necessarily reflect those of MediLeave or its affiliates.